ondat/documentation/docs/operations/licensing.md

 You need to register yourself on the [Ondat SaaS Platform](https://portal.ondat.io/signup) in order to retrieve your license.

 ## Step 2 - Generate a License
+  > Note: For airgapped use case: If you don't have a cluster connected to the portal you can generate a licence just by using the `clusterId`.
+To obtain your `clusterId`, follow the steps [here](/docs/operations/cluster-id/)

 1. Go to the “Organization” tab on the menu bar
 1. Click on “Generate a New License”
-1. Choose the cluster you want to add a license to
+1. Choose the cluster you want to add a license to.
+You can add your airgapped `clusterId` on this step.

-  > NOTE: If you don't have a cluster connected to the portal you can generate a licence just by using the `clusterId`

-  > NOTE: To obtain your `clusterId`, follow the steps [here](/docs/operations/cluster-id/)

 1. Choose the type of license you want the cluster to use
 1. Click generate

-1. Copy the command shown on the the modal
+For Ondat 2.8.0 or above: Your cluster would be licensed automatically with your chosen licence type.
+No further action needed.

-## Step 3 - Add license to the cluster
+## Step 3 - For Ondat 2.7.0 or below: Add license to the cluster

-1. Run the CLI command that you have copied on your machine
+1. Copy the command displayed on your screen and run the CLI command on your machine
 1. Congratulations, you have successfully applied the license to your cluster!

 # Further Reading: Manage Your License in CLI